Orchestrating a world-class music centre

-With an initial emphasis on symphonic wind, percussion, and string instrument tuition, the prospect of establishing ensembles, wind bands and string orchestras was soon to become a reality.
-This has remained and integral part of the curriculum today.
+With an initial emphasis on symphonic wind, percussion, and string instrument tuition, the prospect of establishing ensembles, wind bands and string orchestras was soon to become a reality and remains and integral part of the curriculum today.
 Fulfilling Mr Lambrechts’s dream, the development of the various bands and orchestras as well as the fast-progressing learners culminated in the formation of the Hugo Lambrechts Symphony Orchestra which had its debut performance, under the baton of Leon Hartshorne, at the five-year celebration of the Music Centre in 1991.

 Another dream came true in 2002 when the Hugo Lambrechts Auditorium was completed.
-This world class concert venue, which seats 450 people and can handle an entire symphony orchestra and choir on its stage, has, since its completion, prompted performances by local and international artists on a yearly basis.
+This world class concert performance venue, which seats 460 people and can handle an entire symphony orchestra and choir on its stage, has, since its completion, prompted performances by local and international artists on a yearly basis.
 It is also home to two of the largest music competitions in the country, the Hubert van der Spuy National Youth Music Competition (for primary school learners) and the National Youth Music Competition (for high school learners).
-It has also proved to be an important performance platform for all learners at the Music Centre, a privilege that very few other educational institutions in South Africa can boast with.

-A combined passion for the importance of community development, and the irreplaceable role that music can play in this endeavour, lead to the establishing of the Hugo Lambrechts Music Development Programme in 2002.
-Initially, with just one school from the surrounding areas, the programme now provides music tuition to learners from six different partnership schools.
+A combined passion for the importance of community development, and the irreplaceable role that music can play in this endeavour, lead to the establishing of the Hugo Lambrechts Music Development Programme in 2006.
+Initially, with just one school (Silversands Primary) from the surrounding areas, the programme now provides music tuition to learners from nine different partnership schools.

-Over the years the Music Centre has expanded to not only include woodwind, brass and percussion instruments but also singing, guitar, piano, harp, and theory tuition to its list of offered subjects.
-Heads of department who succeeded the initial management team have included Madelein van Rooyen, Lida Pieterse, Leonore Ehlers and Charlene Bogenhagen (Strings), Arisa Voges and Carin Bam (Woodwinds) and Johann Pretorius and George Foster (Brass).
+Over the years the Music Centre has expanded to not only include woodwind, brass and percussion instruments but also singing, guitar, piano, harp, theory, and FET Subject Music tuition to its list of offered subjects.
+Heads of department who succeeded the initial management team have included Madelein van Rooyen, Lida Pieterse, Leonore Ehlers and Charlene Bogenhagen (Strings), Arisa Voges and Carin Bam (Woodwinds) and Johan Pretorius and George Foster (Brass).
 After the untimely death of Leon Hartshorne in 2012, Leonore Ehlers took over as principal and upon her retirement she was succeeded by Arisa Voges in 2017.

-From early on it was evident that the level of instruction received at the Hugo Lambrechts Music Centre was on par with anywhere in the world as our learners were featuring prominently in competitions across the country and even abroad.
-This is a feature that has remained strong to this day with learners regularly achieving great success in all the leading competitions across the country.
-We are proud to say that several Hugo Lambrechts learners have been announced as overall winners in all the major primary school and high school competitions over the years:
+From early on it was evident that the level of instruction received at the Hugo Lambrechts Music Centre was on par with anywhere in the world as its learners were featuring prominently in competitions across the country and even abroad, a feature that has remained strong to this day.
+Several Hugo Lambrechts learners have been announced as overall winners in all the major primary school and high school competitions over the years:

 - Sharon de Kock (Violin): Winner, SANLAM National Music Competition for Primary School Pupils, 1990